NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/On model-based testing advanced GUIs.md

 *There is a lack of proper abstractions to build test model for testing advanced GUIs*

-**2. A proposal to tackle these limits using Malai** Malai decomposes an interactive system as a set of presentations and instruments.
+**2. A proposal to tackle these limits using Malai** [[Malai]] decomposes an interactive system as a set of presentations and instruments.
 An action of the user is represented by a [[FSM (finite-state machine)]] where each transition corresponds to an event.
+- Using FSMs permits the definition of structured multi-event interactions, such as drag and drop, multi-touch or multi-modal interactions

+**3. Interaction-action flow graph** Interaction-action flow graph (IFG) follows the same idea than an EFG, by sequencing all the possible user interactions.
+The difference is that the concepts of interaction, action, and widget are clearly separated, and interactions and actions are included in IFGs.
 ## References
 [[ref_on_model_based_testing_advanced_guis]]